jdpinedaj/luxmobi/README.md

 - **workflow_ETL**: This workflow performs the ETL process for each data source.
 It is executed every day at 00:00, and it is necessary to mention that the start_date of the DAG has to be set to the current date for the first time it is executed, as mentioned in the file itself.

 - **workflow_load_csv_data**: In case the airflow server is down for some reason, this workflow can be executed to load the data from the CSV files that were already created by the previous workflow.
-It is important to note that this workflow should be executed only once, as a backup solution.
+It is important to note that this workflow should be executed only once, as a backup solution, in case the airflow server is down for some reason and it is needed to clone the repository and mount the containers again.

 - **workflow_integration_db**: This workflow performs the integration of the data from the previous MySQL database to the current PostgreSQL database.
 It is important to note that this workflow should be executed only once, as a backup solution.
 And still has to be tested.